blurrycontour/zuul-gerrit/doc/source/job-content.rst

       A list of the first level dependent jobs to be run after this job has finished successfully.

-   .. var:: ref

-      The git ref of the item.
-This will be the full path (e.g., `refs/heads/master` or `refs/changes/...`).

    .. var:: override_checkout